 Teodora Rutar Shuman, PhD, Chair

 Mechanical Engineering is among the broadest and most versatile of the engineering professions.
-Mechanical engineering encompasses many diverse fields of interest, including robotics, control systems, mechatronics, environmentally conscious energy systems including buildings, transportation, and renewable energy, medical devices, MEMS, NEMS, machine design, solid mechanics, materials, including composites, fluid mechanics, heat transfer, manufacturing, or a combination of these fields as is often the case in the development of complex systems.
+It includes robotics, control systems, mechatronics, medical devices, environmentally conscious energy systems including buildings, transportation, and renewable energy, machine design, solid mechanics, materials, including composites, fluid mechanics, heat transfer, manufacturing, or a combination of these fields as is often the case in the development of complex systems.
 Mechanical engineers can pursue careers in design, testing, manufacturing, research and development, sales, management, and consulting.

 The mission of the Seattle U's Mechanical Engineering Department is to provide a technically rigorous design-focused education in a collaborative environment that emphasizes individual attention and connections to industry, while preparing students to help create a more just and humane world.
 Students are expected to attain a strong foundation in the areas of mathematics, basic sciences, engineering theory and practice, and the humanities and social sciences, and to develop both technical and professional skills.